-All proceeds raised by the 2019 Hume Bank City2City Run Walk will fund life-saving ultra-sound equipment for critical care services, including Emergency, Intensive Care and Anaesthetics.
+All proceeds raised by the 2019 Hume Bank City2City Run Walk funded life-saving ultra-sound equipment for critical care services, including Emergency, Intensive Care and Anaesthetics.
 The upgraded equipment allows for faster diagnosis and treatment of Albury Wodonga Health’s most critically ill patients.

 All $107,000 raised for Albury Wodonga Health in 2018 was used to fund life-saving chronic lung disease equipment.
 100 per cent of the event’s registration fees went to support the purchase of an Endo Bronchial Ultra Sound Scope (E-BUS).